wp-plugins/icegram/readme.txt

 3. Editing an Icegram campaign - add multiple messages, edit them, targeting rules, full HTML editor, themes and more

 == Upgrade Notice ==
+= 1.8.9 =
+Many small changes.
+Plus major changes for caching compatibility.

+= 1.8.8 =
+Improved short code handling, WishList member compatibility and other fixes.

+= 1.8.7 =
+Popups now support custom background and text colors.
+And a handful of fixes!

+= 1.8.6 =
+Fix for "white screen" errors, updated device detection, more readable call to action button colors

+= 1.8.5 =
+Bug fix release for device targeting, preview before publish not working.

+= 1.8.4 =
+Popups are now responsive!
+Plus Visual Composer compatibility and other fixes.

+= 1.8.3 =
+Campaign and message duplicate feture added.
+Plus some other improvements.

+= 1.8.2 =
+Bug fix release for preview not working.

+= 1.8.1 =
+Recommended upgrade.
+Many improvements.

+= 1.8 =
+Target campaigns to any page with wildcard URL support in "Where" conditions and CTA Click based retargeting.

+= 1.7.1 =
+Dismiss admin notice provision, retargeting compatibility with caches and bug fixes.

+= 1.7 =
+Improvements in styling, form embeds and retargeting.

+= 1.6 =
+Improvements in optin form embedding, bug fixes and more.
+Required update.

+= 1.5 =
+Easy optin / subscription form parser and many other enhancements.
+Required update.

 = 1.4 =
 Many small improvements.
 Support for analytics added.
 WordPress 4.0 compatible.